BRAIN OPTIMIZATION The Moody's Primer

 3. Water is not just for hydrating skin and blood-flow.
 Our brains require hydration at a certain level in order to not go into Stress Brain mode.

 4. Nootropics, natural supplementation, are the scientific advancements that offer physical & mental stress-reduction intervention at the molecular level.
-In addition to food choices and general nootropics at the end of this presentation, I will also provide links to products that I use myself and have had plenty of clients use with great feedback.

 NOW CHECK OUT THESE NUTRITIONAL SUGGESTIONS: